DB2 selected interview questions given in sequence so that any new developer can start to refresh quickly.

 Q1.
 What is a DB2 bind?

 A1.
 A DB2 bind is a process that builds an access path to DB2 tables.

 Q2.
 What is a DB2 access path?

 A2.
-An access path is the method used to access data specified in DB2 sql statements.
+An access path is a method used to access data specified in DB2 SQL statements.

 Q3.
 What is a DB2 plan?

 A3.
 An application plan or package is generated by the bind to define an access path.